V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/final.md

 ![!final](https://www.v1engineering.com/wp-content/uploads/2015/10/IMG_20160823_135523.jpg){: width="400"}

-* Connect the closer stepper to the plug in the middle of the harness with these steppers I match the pin side or non-pin side of the plugs.
+* For the Series wiring harness, connect the closer stepper to the plug in the middle of the harness with these steppers I match the pin side or non-pin side of the plugs.
+For the "Individual/dual endstop" wiring harness, run each wire all the way from each stepper to the control board.

 ![!final](https://www.v1engineering.com/wp-content/uploads/2015/10/IMG_20160823_135543.jpg){: width="400"}
 ![!final](https://www.v1engineering.com/wp-content/uploads/2018/05/IMG_20180529_1806062.jpg){: width="400"}